CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/1 Introduction - exam questions.md

 ### List the 6 principles of extreme programming.

-- Fine-scale feedback, continuous process improvement, shared understanding, programmer welfare, coding, and testing principles.
+1. Fine-scale feedback
+2. continuous process improvement
+3. shared understanding
+4. programmer welfare
+5. coding
+6. testing

 ### What is a “sprint” in the SCRUM process?